 I left home with enough money to travel frugally for a year.
-But I didn’t want to travel for a year – I wanted to make this a lifestyle.
-So I knew I’d have to work as I traveled.
-And work I did — in the past year I’ve called myself a freelance designer, freelance writer and editor, underwater videographer, bartender, flyer girl, babysitter, and oh yeah — blogger.
+But I didn’t want to travel for a year – I wanted to travel forever.
+So I knew I’d have to work on the go.
+And work I did — in the past year I’ve called myself a freelance designer, freelance writer and editor, underwater videographer, bartender, flyer girl, babysitter, and oh yeah, a blogger.

 When I kicked off my year in the UK and Europe I was coasting off my savings, and I’m the first to admit it was super stressful.
 Ibiza isn’t such a party when you’re having a meltdown over the cover charge to Space and Pacha.
 When I got to Thailand I started work immediately, and while I wasn’t earning big bucks in Thai baht, it did offset the cost of my living.
-In October I made my first dollar off this website.
-I was thrilled, even though it was pitiful money.
-It wasn’t until February that I started making a living wage off this baby blog of mine.
+In October I made my first advertising dollar off this website.
+I was thrilled, even though the pay was pitiful.
+It wasn’t until March that I started making a workable wage off this baby blog of mine.

-So, let’s be real.
-When I say, “living wage,” we’re talking poverty level income in the US.
-But here’s the thing: I have no expenses back home.
-No mortgage, no student loans (thank you, scholarships and generous parents!) and no rent/bills to pay each month (ah, the benefits of homelessness).
+So, when I say, “workable wage,” we’re talking below-poverty-level income in the US.
+But here’s the thing: I have no long term expenses nor debt haunting me.
+No mortgage, no student loans, and no rent/bills to pay each month (ah, the benefits of homelessness).
 I also forgo fancy clothes and anything with a flashy brand name.
 Do I feel a bit embarrassed sometimes to be wearing fading jeans that I bought in high school and scruffed up heels from Payless to a nice dinner with fashionable friends, now that I’m back in New York?
 Of course.
 But I remind myself of my priorities, and then try to appear in photos solely from the neck up.
 So, by having minimal fixed expenses, fairly frugal tastes, and traveling slowly through primarily low-budget destinations, I’m able to stretch a tiny income to cover a rich life of adventure.
-Not-Groundbreaking-At-All-Insider-Info: Minimize expenses back home, travel slowly, favor cheap destinations

 In the five months I spent in Thailand over the year I had some pretty hilarious experiences trying out a variety of jobs, from the good (my true passion, underwater videography), to the bad (shocker, bartending wasn’t the glamorous career I was expecting) to the ugly (nothing beats the indignity of handing out flyers for the equivalent of three dollars an hour or babysitting for the equivalent of two).
 Did each job I worked fulfill me creatively, utilize my expensive college degree or compensate me fairly?
 Heck no. Did I meet amazing people, laugh hysterically, and no matter what always wake up on a beautiful island in the Gulf of Thailand?
 Heck yes.

-In Southeast Asia you can teach English or Scuba Diving, in Europe you can work in hostels, in Australia you can pick fruit.
+In Southeast Asia you can teach English or scuba diving, in Europe you can work in hostels, in Australia you can pick fruit.
 Sometimes you can make the equivalent of what you would make at home, sometimes you make $2 an hour.
 But when your rent is $75 a month, like mine was in Thailand, you can afford to work for low wages.
 Where there is a will, there is a well-worth-it way.
 It might not pay all of your expenses and in the majority of cases you won’t be saving, but it will offset your expenses and help you travel longer.
 This book helped open my eyes to the working-abroad world and goes into the nitty-gritty of working vises and more.
-Another Regurgitated Nugget of Wisdom: Almost anyone can find a way to work abroad.
+Almost anyone can find a way to work abroad.